pjanul/pymgal/doc/source/filters.rst

-| Many of the filters below are based off the list from python-FSPS (https://python-fsps.readthedocs.io/en/latest/filters/).
+| You can create observations using any of the filters below.
+Many of the filters below are based off the list from python-FSPS (https://python-fsps.readthedocs.io/en/latest/filters/).

 .. _filters:

 Filters
 ============